Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Introduction

 Our paper is organized as follows.
 In Sec.~\ref{sec:fMTC}, we review the BTC description of $(2+1)$D bosonic and fermionic topological order.
 We then incorporate symmetry in Sec.~\ref{sec:symmetric-fermions}, extending the notions of topological symmetry, symmetry action, and symmetry fractionalization to fermionic theories.
+The obstructions encountered in this section are collected in Table~\ref{table:obstructions} along with their associated torsors.
 Sec.~\ref{sec:fermionic-defectification} develops the $\mathcal{G}^{\eff}$-crossed formalism of FSET phases.
 We then focus on FSPT phases, deriving the minimal set of data describing all such theories in Sec.~\ref{sec:fSPT}.
-In Sec.~\ref{sec:classification}, we combine these results to provide the full classification of FSET phases.
+In Sec.~\ref{sec:classification}, we combine these results to provide the full classification of FSET phases, summarized in Table~\ref{table:classification}.
 We illustrate these concepts with explicit examples in Sec.~\ref{sec:examples}, before concluding in Sec.~\ref{sec:discussion}.
 Additional details and technical background material are relegated to the Appendices.